Endpoint Services, Munki, Using Log Files to Troubleshoot Munki and MunkiReport

 - Access the log files directly in Finder/Terminal: /Library/Managed Installs/Logs/

-- /Library/Managed Installs/Logs/Install.log contains a list of everything that Munki has successfully installed and uninstalled, and will also briefly log failures but without much detail.
+- /Library/Managed Installs/Logs/Install.log contains a simple list of everything that Munki has successfully installed, uninstalled, and tried but failed to install.

-- /Library/Managed Installs/Logs/ManagedSoftwareUpdate.log contains detailed information about every item Munki considers and why it accepts or rejects it for installation.
+- /Library/Managed Installs/Logs/ManagedSoftwareUpdate.log contains detailed information about every item Munki evaluates for installation or update, and why it accepts or rejects each one.

 - Run Munki manually from Terminal: